Dynamic-Capital/Dynamic-Capital/SECURITY.md

 After verification, we aim to ship a fix within **14 days** and will keep you informed of progress.
 Once resolved, we coordinate disclosure and credit the reporter if desired.

+## GitHub Actions Update Policy

+All GitHub Actions used in this repository are pinned to specific commit SHAs to guard against supply‑chain attacks.
+Maintainers review and update these references at least monthly or whenever upstream security fixes are released.